 All committees must have a treasurer and may have an assistant treasurer.
-There are no restrictions on who may be a treasurer or assistant treasurer, but no individual should assume the position of treasurer or assistant treasurer as a mere figurehead.
+There are no restrictions on who may be a treasurer or assistant treasurer, but n An individual must be at a minimum 18 years of age to serve as a treasurer, assistant treasurer, responsible officer, or principal officer.
+No individual should assume the position of treasurer or assistant treasurer as a mere figurehead.
 The committee may not accept contributions or make expenditures before a treasurer is appointed or while the treasurer's post is vacant, even if there is an assistant treasurer.

-If the committee treasurer is unavailable to carry out his or her duties for an extended time, a new treasurer should be designated and the committee's Statement of Organization (Form 410) must be amended.
+If the committee treasurer is unavailable to carry out his or her their duties for an extended time, a new treasurer should be designated and the committee's Statement of Organization (Form 410) must be amended.